CogniSeeker/SubjectsCTU/JVC/10_team_CNC_project/README.md

-# Stroj Beta - Dlouhá expozice
+# Machine Bravo - Long exposure

 **Note**: the documentation for this project was taken from our team repository on GitLab for the FEL faculty.